 BAKE tortillas in single layer on large baking sheet in preheated 400ºF oven for 7 to 10 minutes or until crispy.

-For Sunny-Side Up, Over-Easy or Over-Hard Eggs: HEAT oil in large nonstick skillet set over medium-high heat.
-BREAK eggs and slip into skillet 1 at a time.
+For Sunny-Side Up, Over-Easy or Over-Hard Eggs: HEAT oil in large nonstick skillet over medium-high.
+BREAK eggs and SLIP into skillet one at a time.
 Immediately REDUCE heat to low.

 COOK eggs for about 5 minutes or until whites are completely set and yolks begin to thicken but are not hard.
-SERVE as is or flip eggs over carefully and COOK to desired doneness.
-SPRINKLE eggs with black pepper to taste.
+SERVE as is or FLIP eggs over carefully and COOK to desired doneness.
+SPRINKLE eggs lightly with salt and pepper.

-SPOON warm sauce evenly over tortillas on 4 plates.
+SPOON warm sauce evenly over tortillas on four plates.
 TOP each tortilla with fried egg and sprinkle with feta and cilantro.
 SERVE immediately with lime wedges.

 Heart-Check certification does not apply to other recipes or links unless expressly stated.